Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Setup of the Thurston iteration and contraction

-Now, we describe the construction of a capture map.
-It is a carefully chosen \qc\ homeomorphism of $\mathbb{C}$ that is equal to identity outside of a bounded set and mapping singular values of $f_0$ to the points $\{a_{i0}\}$.
+Now, we describe the construction of a \emph{capture map}.
+It is a carefully chosen \qc\ homeomorphism of $\mathbb{C}$ that is equal to the identity outside of a bounded set and maps singular values of $f_0$ to the points $\{a_{i0}\}$.